 - It from Qubit was featured in a recent Scientific American article, “Tangled Up in Spacetime.”

 - The It from Qubit School/Workshop at Perimeter Institute was the subject of a recent piece, “In Search of a Common Language,” on Inside the Perimeter.

 - It from Qubit was highlighted in a Nature News Feature, “The Quantum Source of Space-time.”

 - It from Qubit will hold a summer school for advanced graduate students and postdocs in Bariloche, Argentina, January 8-13, 2018.
-Stay tuned for more details.
+Please see the school’s website for more information.